MilesIParker/GoingNUTS/README.md

               The program then cleans the raw data and creates the event variables and subgroups for further analysis.

 Step 2 (Analysis): run "main_analysis.do" runs the main analysis (Figures 1, Figure 2, Figure 3, Figure 4, Figure 5, Figure 6)
        and also conducts sectoral analysis for all three types of events.
+Results will be saved in your local drive.

 # Set the path